0ad-matters/0ad-maps/README.md

 The human players' bases are very close together and the maps may not be balanced enough for PVP games.

+The maps can be accessed by using the "andjam" filter at the game setup menu.

 ## Installation

 Download the .pyromod file for the [latest